horizom/dto/README.md

 #### Castable classes

-You can easily create new `Castable` types for your project by implementing the `Horizom\DTO\Casting\Castable` interface.
+You can easily create new `Castable` types for your project by implementing the `Horizom\DTO\Contracts\CastableContract` interface.
 This interface has a single method that must be implemented:

 ```php
 public function cast(string $property, mixed $value): mixed;